box1bs/monocle/README.md

-# Spider - Web Crawler and Search Engine
+# Saturday - Web Crawler and Search Engine

 ## Project Overview

-Spider is a Go-based web crawler and search engine that efficiently indexes web content for searching.
+Saturday is a Go-based web crawler and search engine that efficiently indexes web content for searching.
 The system crawls specified websites, extracts and processes text content, and builds a search index that supports relevancy-based querying.

 ## Core Features